yuexiabaiyi/Eyes/README.md

 **Eyes**

-Description of the project: This project a webpage contain eyes move with the cursor.
+Description of the project: This project is a webpage contain a pair of eyes that will move along with the mouse cursor.
+Both eyes are syncronized together.

+**Roadmap of future improvements:**
+Could add a face to it.
+Also add bottons to change backkground color and have the option to close the eyes.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: